top of page

 What is a firearm product liability claim?

-A firearm product liability claim generally alleges that a gun was unreasonably dangerous because of a design defect, manufacturing defect, or inadequate warning.
+A firearm product liability claim is generally that a gun was unreasonably dangerous because of a design defect, manufacturing defect, or inadequate warning.

 Learn More About Defective Firearm Claims